Video Vets Now Frequently Asked Questions

 We can only offer refunds if:

--You are unable to complete your consultation due to a technical problem.
+- You are unable to complete your consultation due to a technical problem related to our software or services.

 If you believe you are entitled to a refund, you should contact us as soon as possible in writing (by email to email@example.com).
 We will then verify your entitlement to a refund and, if appropriate, complete the refund as soon as possible.